Skip to content

 Mechelen Town Hall

 The town hall on the Grote Markt consists of several historical construction phases, including a late Gothic wing with a belfry.
 The tower is part of the Flemish UNESCO city tower system.
-The building still serves as an administrative seat today, and tours are available upon request.
+The building is still the administrative seat today, and tours are available upon request.

 Instagram placeholder